Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: THE PROPOSED METHOD

 \subsection{Hybrid Input Mode}

+The effectiveness of temporal-budget learning depends on whether early time-step outputs already contain sufficient rendering information.
+In standard input modes, the accumulated membrane potential is often dominated by later time steps, which makes the rendered output sensitive to temporal truncation.
+We therefore analyze how different input modes distribute the output contribution across time steps and design a hybrid input mode that increases early-step contribution while retaining stable accumulation.
 Given that our output layer accumulates membrane potentials without spike generation, we formulate the output at time step $T$ as:

 where $w(t, \tau)$ represents the contribution weight of time step $t$ to the final output, and $\mathrm{func}(\cdot)$ denotes the exponential function for the density network and sigmoid activation for the color network.
-Notably, the density network processes only the first dimension through the PLIF layer at each time step, while the remaining dimensions serve as hidden features $\mathbf{h}$ that concatenate with viewing direction features $\mathbf{d}$ as color network inputs.
+For the density branch, the activation is applied to the density output, while the remaining hidden features $\mathbf{h}$ are passed to the color branch together with the viewing direction $\mathbf{d}$.
 The weight function $w(t, \tau)$ follows distinct formulations depending on the input mode:

 We observe that both modes exhibit monotonically increasing weights toward later time steps, making the model performance sensitive to time step reduction.
 To address this, we propose a hybrid input scheme that strategically combines both modes: